 As mentioned, Avery County is home to only one CAH that provides local access to residents.
 An increasing number of Avery County residents, limited to the resources provided by the only CAH in the county, elect to leave the county for surgery.
 While CMH plays a vital role at providing access to essential acute care services in the community, ARHS recognizes that under the current methodology, the existence of licensed operating rooms at CMH requires Avery County to be a single county OR service area in the SMFP for purposes of projecting OR need.
-As stated in Step 1 of the Methodology for Projecting Operating

-Room Need in Chapter 6 of the 2019 SMFP, "Single county operating rooms service area: A county with at least one licensed facility with one or more operating rooms."
-While ARHS understands and supports this step in the current methodology, it also believes that for a county like Avery, which has a critical access hospital with low surgical utilization and high outmigration, combining it with another county that provides most of its surgical needs will allow for more prudent planning.
+As stated in Step 1 of the Methodology for Projecting Operating Room Need in Chapter 6 of the 2019 SMFP, "Single county operating rooms service area: A county with at least one licensed facility with one or more operating rooms."
+While ARHS understands and supports this step in the current methodology, it also believes that for a county like Avery, which has a critical access hospital with low surgical utilization and high outmigration, combining it with another county that provides most of its surgical needs will allow for more prudent planning, particularly in this instance where both hospitals are owned and operated by the same entity.
 According to Step 1a in the 2019 SMFP, if no licensed surgical facility existed in Avery County, it would be combined with Watauga County to create a multi-county operating room service area.
+Moreover, the current operating room methodology also groups facilities in the same service area together as part of the same health system for inventory and planning purposes, even if their relationship is more attenuated than common ownership, which CMH and WMC share.
 Given the factors discussed above, and in response to patients' clear preference and the important responsibility ARHS bears for the rural communities it serves, ARHS is petitioning to merge Watauga and Avery County into one OR service area to permit appropriate planning across the system, which will enable ARHS to distribute the appropriate resources to locations where they are most effective for the surgical needs of both counties.
-Please note that ARHS has made no plans regarding any of the operating rooms at either facility; however, as it prepares to begin planning for its surgical services across the system, the proposed change will assist it in better meeting the needs of the patients it serves.
+Please note that ARHS has made no plans regarding any of the operating rooms at either facility; however, as it plans for its surgical services across the system, the proposed change will assist it in better meeting the needs of the patients it serves.
 In particular, should the outcome of its planning process result in initiatives that could drive need for more operating room capacity in either Avery or Watauga counties, having both counties in the same service area will permit the relocation of operating rooms within the service area to most effectively serve patients, with appropriate Certificate of Need approval.